aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/calculate/math-calculate/_index.md

 ### Use Aspose.Cells Cloud SDKs

 Using the SDK is the fastest way to develop, as it abstracts away the low‑level details, allowing you to perform math calculations by cell with just a short code.
-Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.
+Please check out the [Aspose.Cells Cloud SDKs on GitHub](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples demonstrate how to make calls to Aspose.Cells web services using various SDKs: